Thinking of selling your sailboat? Create your free advert here...

-The Vancouver 27, an aft-cockpit cutter, was designed by Robert Harris and built in Canada, the USA and the UK.
+The Vancouver 27, a small but sturdy sailboat designed for ocean cruising, was created by Canadian designer Robert Harris in 1972 and has been built by various manufacturers in Canada, the USA and the UK.

 Hull Type: Long keel with transom-hung rudder